restic/restic/doc/080_examples.rst

    root@a3e580b6369d:/# useradd -m restic

-Then we download and install the restic binary into the user's home directory.
+Then we download and install the restic binary into the user's home directory (please adjust the URL to refer to the latest restic version).

 .. code-block:: console

    root@a3e580b6369d:/# mkdir ~restic/bin
-   root@a3e580b6369d:/# curl -L https://github.com/restic/restic/releases/download/v0.9.1/restic_0.9.1_linux_amd64.bz2 | bunzip2 > ~restic/bin/restic
+   root@a3e580b6369d:/# curl -L https://github.com/restic/restic/releases/download/v0.9.6/restic_0.9.6_linux_amd64.bz2 | bunzip2 > ~restic/bin/restic

 Before we assign any special capability to the restic binary we restrict its permissions so that only root and the newly created